 There is something so satisfying about owning a good knife.

 I’m not too sure if it’s the satisfaction of slicing off a piece of brisket with ease.
-Or if it’s the feeling of holding the best carving knife known to man.
+Or if it’s the feeling of holding the a great carving knife.

 If you are a meat smoker, griller, or bbq-er, then you need a knife different from the rest.